shereedietel/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, this translates to writing clean, maintainable code that others (and your future self) can easily understand and modify.
 Strive for clarity over complexity, avoid unnecessary abstractions, and always keep in mind that less code often means fewer bugs and easier debugging.
 Remember, you're not just writing code for computers to execute; you're writing it for humans to read, review, and collaborate on."

 Additionally, "Optimize for readability and write code that documents itself.
 Use descriptive variable names, add comments when necessary, but let the code do most of the talking.
 Always favor consistency and adherence to established conventions and best practices.
 And finally, embrace the power of testing, as tests are the safeguard of your code's intended functionality."

+# 2024-01-26
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan beforehand.
+When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
+Having a clear plan will keep you focused and help avoid getting lost in the details.
+It will also make it easier to track your progress and adjust your schedule as needed.
+ - 来自n.p.m.